satwkk/Pong/README.md

 ```

 If you want to compile it without visual studio -
-1. Add cl.exe to your environment path.
+1. Run vcvars64.bat batch file to load into visual studio developer console
-2. Open cmd.exe and go inside game directory.
+2. Go to game directory and run the build.bat script.
-3. Run the build.bat script, it will generate a game.exe file.
+3. Run game.exe !!

 # Dependencies